-- Prospective students who do not have a confirmed offer of a place at the University of Strathclyde - Concerned relatives and friends of students seeking advice on the student's behalf when the student cannot contact us themselves (for example, if the student is currently hospitalised).
-We will inform the person in contact with us that it would be preferable to speak to the student if possible and that without direct contact there may be limits on the accuracy of the advice give.
-Any agreement to offer advice to a third party must comply with Strathclyde Students' Union's Data Protective Policy and be authorised by completion of a consent to share form submitted to us by the student from their Strathclyde email address.
+- Prospective students who do not have a confirmed offer of a place at the University of Strathclyde. - Concerned relatives and friends of students who seek advice on behalf of the student, when the student can't contact us themselves (if, for example, they're in hospital).
+We'll inform the person in contact that it would be preferable to speak to the student if possible and that without direct contact there may be limits on the accuracy of the advice given.
+Any agreement to offer advice to a concerned third party must comply with Strathclyde Students' Union's Data Protection Policy and be authorised by completion of a consent to share form submitted to us by the student from their University email address.